abheeshakespeare/Air_Quality_Visualization/README.md

 🏭 Air Quality Data Analysis in India
-This project analyzes India's air quality dataset using Python, with a focus on pollution levels across states, cities, and monitoring stations.
+This project analyzes realtime India's air quality dataset using Python, with a focus on pollution levels across states, cities, and monitoring stations.
 It provides insights through rich visualizations and statistical testing.
+The dataset is dated to 5th of April 2025.

 📂 Dataset
 File Name: air_quality_india.csv